genmeblog/techtest/docs/api.md

 -   `ds` - dataset
 -   `grouping-selector` - what to use for grouping
 -   options:
     -   `:result-type` - what to return:
         -   `:as-dataset` (default) - return grouped dataset
         -   `:as-indexes` - return rows ids (row number from original dataset)
         -   `:as-map` - return map with group names as keys and subdataset as values
+        -   `:as-seq` - return sequens of subdatasets
     -   `:limit-columns` - list of the columns which should be returned during grouping by function.

+All subdatasets (groups) have set name as the group name, additionally `group-id` is in meta.

 Grouping can be done by: